The Ultimate Guide to RV Camping in Massachusetts

 Boondocking in Massachusetts

 Massachusetts boondocking is, of course, a valid option as well.
-Boondocking works well for those who need to save a bit of money, as well as campers who prefer to stay out in the wilderness with no one else around.
+Boondocking works well for those who need to save a bit of money, as well as campers who prefer to stay in the wilderness with no one else around.

 The spots in Cape Cod National Seashore that we mentioned above are some of the best boondocking spots in the state.
-We also love the dry camping at Mount Grey lock State Recreation Area and Mount Everett State Recreation Area.
+We also love the dry camping at Mount Greylock State Recreation Area and Mount Everett State Recreation Area.

 Planning Your Itinerary